alanng10/Alga/Docue/a.md

 The titan is any titan.

 Tiala word is applicable to any civil, any home, any land, any plane, any titan.

+Alginia country has bord.

+The bord is entire north america continent.